synthesized-io/tdk-quest/README.md

 Before starting the quest, we must ensure that you have some necessary tools on your PC:

-- Command-line terminal such as `Powershell`, `GitBash`, or `CMD` for Windows, or your preferred terminal for Linux or macOS.
+- Command-line terminal such as `Powershell`, `GitBash`, or `MinGW` for Windows, or your preferred terminal for Linux or macOS.
 Open your terminal and enter the command, replacing the `[YOUR_USERNAME]` placeholder with your name:

     ```bash
     echo Hello [YOUR_USERNAME]!